nagato-D/nagato-D.github.io/content/posts/note-kaiming-he/index.md

 ---

-Kaiming He published 5 research papers during his PhD, and 4 of them are related to his thesis.
-These papers were published in between 2009 and 2011, with Kaiming He as the first author.
-All these papers are published in top-level academic conferences and journals, including CVPR (x3), TPAMI (x1), and ECCV (x1).
-Remarkably, his first paper, titled "[Single image haze removal using dark channel prior](https://doi.org/10.1109/TPAMI.2010.168)", receives CVPR best paper award in 2009 and has been cited for over 8,000 times as of 2023.
-These achievements highlight his academic asethetics in identifying infludential research topics.
+Kaiming He published five research papers during his PhD, with four of them being related to his thesis.
+These papers were published between 2009 and 2011, and Kaiming He was the first author on all of them.
+All of these papers were published in top-level academic conferences and journals, which include CVPR (x3), TPAMI (x1), and ECCV (x1).
+Remarkably, his first paper, titled "[Single image haze removal using dark channel prior](https://doi.org/10.1109/TPAMI.2010.168)", received the CVPR best paper award in 2009 and has been cited over 8,000 times as of 2023.
+These achievements highlight his academic aesthetics in identifying influential research topics.

 ## Reference